Moving the Protected Person, and Dealing with Emergencies

 Moving Out of Nevada

-Before moving, the guardian must file paperwork with the court asking for permission to move the protected person outside of Nevada.
-The paperwork should explain where the guardian plans to move and why.
+Before moving out of Nevada, the guardian must get court permission to move the protected person.
+The paperwork should explain where the guardian plans to move the protected person and why.
 All of the same relatives who were served with the original guardianship paperwork must be served with the guardian's request to relocate with the protected person.

 The guardian will have to appear at a hearing and explain the reasons for the move to the judge.
-Anyone opposed to the move may also attend the hearing and explain why.
+Anyone opposed to the move may also attend the hearing and object.

 If you were appointed the guardian (or conservator) in another state and obtained that court's permission to move with the protected person to Nevada, the other court probably required you to file your guardianship papers in Nevada.
 This is called "transferring" the guardianship to Nevada so that all future issues can be handled by a Nevada court.